PandaHugMonster/php-simputils/docs/features/files.md

 ```

-**This behaviour is very intended due to security reasons!** Do not try to override this behaviour.
+**This behaviour is very much intended due to security reasons!** Do not try to override this behaviour.

 -----